mmsaki/maci-voting/README.md

 In the case Charlie loses the confidence that he has in the information that Alice sends him, as he knows she could have accepted his bribe, then later voted for someone else (and maybe get a bribe from them etc.)

 MACI uses this approach, plus ZKPs to create an infrastructure that mitigates the effect of collision.

+Even if Alice gives her private key to Charlie, because the vote is encrypted, Charlie has no way to prove whom Alice voted for by from the hash.

 ## Minimal Anti-Collision Infrastructure